 To ensure transparency in the processing of personal data, the Bank and its affiliates provide data subjects with general and specific information notices tailored to each type of processing.
 These documents are intended, for example, for customers and contain clear and accessible information on the purpose and use of their data, their rights and the safeguards in place.

-By applying this extended regulatory framework, Banca Transilvania Financial Group reaffirms its commitment to comply with GDPR requirements, protect privacy and ensure a high level of personal data security.
-In doing so, the Bank strengthens the reputation and trust of its customers, partners and regulators by demonstrating a responsible and proactive approach to data protection.
+By applying this extended regulatory framework, Banca Transilvania Financial Group reaffirms its commitment to comply with GDPR requirements, protect privacy and ensure a high level of personal

 International standards implemented by BT for the safety of customers